I used to think disappointment was a word for minor bummers.

 If we only see the lifeless mess, if we only feel the pain of what’s been lost, if we keep believing that we deserve better than those ditches, we’re prime targets for bitterness, for temptation, and for believing that God really isn’t good.

 We want to find a cheap and easy replacement to numb the pain and kind-of, sort-of meet the longing.
-That search often leads us to bite the bait of the enemy’s temptation.
-We want fulfillment, but we get a short-lived counterfeit.
+In that search, we often bite the bait of temptation.
+We want fulfillment, but we settle for a short-lived counterfeit.

 When Ditches Become Sacred Ground